-How to build a website on Notion
+How to build a Notion website

 Publishing a website via Notion is quick and simple, but there are ways to add more complexity and customization as well.
 I'll walk you through two different ways to create your website with Notion.
+In this example, I'll pretend to build a simple website for a Zapier-themed coffee shop.
+(Yes, I do need an afternoon latte—how could you tell?)

 The easy way

 Voilà, you're done!
 You'll have an exact clone of your Notion doc living on the web for anyone with the link to access.
+Here's the sample site for my imaginary coffee shop, Zap Brew.

 Under the Domain section, you can customize what your Notion workspace URLs will look like.
-Notion gives you a URL by default to start with, like wills-workspace.notion.site, but you can customize the first part of that URL to whatever you'd like.
+Notion gives you a random URL by default to start with (the one generated for my test account for this article was half-muscle-fcf.notion.site

 The still-pretty-easy way